ChenZhao44/ChenZhao44.github.io/_posts/2020-08-27-ZXCalculus.jl.md

 - YaoLang
 ---

 In the past three months, I participated my first GSoC (Google Summer of Code) and working on the Julia package [**ZXCalculus.jl**](https://github.com/QuantumBFS/ZXCalculus.jl).
-In this blog post, I will briefly introduce my work during GSoC 2020 in three parts, the first part is the high level interface of using ZXCalculus as a quantum circuit simplification pass in [**YaoLang.jl**](https://github.com/QuantumBFS/YaoLang.jl).
+In this blog post, I will briefly introduce my work during GSoC 2020 in three parts, the first part is the high level interface of using **ZXCalculus.jl** as a quantum circuit simplification pass in [**YaoLang.jl**](https://github.com/QuantumBFS/YaoLang.jl).
 The second part is the lower level interface, and the thrid part is a benchmark with Python package [**PyZX**](https://github.com/Quantomatic/pyzx).

 ## ZXCalculus.jl as a quantum circuit simplification pass